 Best Places for Generation Z to Save Money

-Gen Z Is Getting a Jump Start on Growing Their Savings
+How Gen Z Can Get a Jump Start on Growing Its Savings

 Cultivating a savings habit early on allows for a longer time period to reap the benefits from compounding interest.
-Generation Z, which refers to young adults born in 1997 or later, are getting a head start on saving in a big way.
+If you're part of Generation Z (Gen Z), meaning the generation born in 1997 or later, getting a head start on savings can pay off down the road.

 - Buying a first car